Panda88CO/udi-TeslaEV2/POLYGLOT_CONFIG.md

 On authentication, you will need to grant the correct API permissions.
 At a minimum the two following permissions need to be granted.
 - Vehicle Information
 - Vehicle Commands
+- Vehicle Location (new permission required if you set LOCATION_EN to true)

 If permissions need to be updated or changed, log into tesla.com and manage your third party apps.
 These settings are in the Tesla website under Account Settings -> Security -> Third Party Apps -> Tesla Plugin for IoX.